Erellu/ste-Matrix/README.md

 //Do stuff here

-mat2.setDevice(ste::EXE::GPU); //Analog to above, but using Matrix::setDevice
+mat2.device() = ste::EXE::GPU; //Analog to above, but the other way.

 //...